-- a.
-Standards and specifications: FDA approval is required. - b.
+a.
+Standards and specifications: FDA approval is required.

+b.
 Customer: The client suggests that a suction-type device may be the best solution to obtain a small core type sample, similar to a punch biopsy device.
-She also emphasized the potential of a disposable device as well as obtaining a consistent sample size. . - c.
-Patient-related concerns: Since the device is reusable, it should be sterilized between uses.
-Patient comfort should be taken into consideration during the design and construction of the device. - d.
+She also emphasized the potential of a disposable device.

+c.
+Patient-related concerns: The device should be sterilized between uses if reusable or discarded if disposable.
+Patient comfort should be taken into consideration during design and construction of the device.

+d.
 Competition: There are numerous biopsy devices on the market, both disposable and reusable.
 However, there are fewer options for cervical biopsy tools.